Mandible (insect mouthpart): True bugs

 The Hemiptera, and other insects whose mouthparts are described as piercing-sucking, have modified mandibles.
 Rather than being tooth-like, the mandibles of such insects are lengthened into stylets, which form the outer two parts of the feeding tube, or beak.
 The mandibles are therefore instrumental in piercing the plant or animal tissues upon which these insects feed, and in helping draw up fluids to the insect's mouth.
-Most hemipterans feed on plants, using their sucking and piercing mouthparts to extract plant sap.
-Some are hematophagous, while others are predators that feed on other insects or small invertebrates.
-They live in a wide variety of habitats, generally terrestrial, though some species are adapted to life in or on the surface of fresh water.

 Beetles

 Nearly all adult beetles, and many beetle larvae, have mandibles.
 In general form they are similar to those of grasshoppers: hardened and tooth-like.

 Beetle mandibles show a remarkable amount of variability between species, and some are very highly adapted to the food sources or other uses that the species has for them.
 Certain firefly larvae (family Lampyridae) that feed on snails have grooved mandibles that not only physically break down their prey, but also deliver digestive fluids by these grooves.
 Ground beetles (family Carabidae) of the tribe Cychrini have long mandibles that project far in front of them, which aid them in feeding on snails inside their shells.

 Members of the stag beetle family (Lucanidae) have greatly enlarged mandibles that are often forked, resembling the horns of various deer, from which their common name comes, and similar modifications appear in various scarab beetles and longhorn beetles.
 Males of these beetles use their mandibles to grasp or displace each other as they compete for mates.
-The largest of all families, the Curculionidae (weevils), with some 83,000 member species, belongs to this order.
-Found in almost every habitat except the sea and the polar regions, they interact with their ecosystems in several ways: beetles often feed on plants and fungi, break down animal and plant debris, and eat other invertebrates.
-Some species are serious agricultural pests, such as the Colorado potato beetle, while others such as Coccinellidae (ladybirds or ladybugs) eat aphids, scale insects, thrips, and other plant-sucking insects that damage crops.

 Lice

 The mandibles in Phthiraptera (lice) are also modified into piercing stylets.
-Chewing lice live among the hairs or feathers of their host and feed on skin and debris, while sucking lice pierce the host's skin and feed on blood and other secretions.
-They usually spend their whole life on a single host, cementing their eggs, called nits, to hairs or feathers.
-The eggs hatch into nymphs, which moult three times before becoming fully grown, a process that takes about four weeks.